-The Chenango County Bureau of Fires' - Fire Investigation Unit is comprised of 12 certified level II Fire Investigators, all of which assist the Fire Departments - Cause and Origin teams.
+The Chenango County Office of Emergency Services' - Fire Investigation Unit is comprised of 12 certified level II Fire Investigators, all of which assist the Fire Departments - Cause and Origin teams.
 These well-trained professionals respond to any structural fire in which the following occur:

 - Death or Fatal Fire